-New Jersey's prime surfing season occurs during the fall months, the state's "Indian summer."
-While air temperatures can be cooler then than in summer, the ocean typically remains warm through October.
+New Jersey's prime surfing season occurs during the fall months.
+While fall air temperatures can be cooler than in summer, the ocean typically remains warm through October.
 Excellent fall surfing is the result of the Atlantic Ocean's hurricane season, which increases ocean swells.
-Although fall is the best surfing season, summer, winter and spring also draw surfers to beaches up and down New Jersey's coast.
+Although fall is the best surfing season, summer, winter and spring also draw surfers to beaches up and down the New Jersey coast.

 Grab a board and enjoy all the surfing opportunities New Jersey has to offer.
 For more information, including select surf reports, visit New Jersey Surfing.